-"Preparing engineering students of competence and character, with a Christian worldview, who are called to serve, equipped to lead and sent to engage the world with their lives and the appropriate use of technology."
+"Preparing engineering students of excellence and character, with a Christian worldview, who are called to serve, equipped to lead and sent to engage the world with their lives and the appropriate use of technology."

 CBU College of Engineering Distinctives

 A caring, Christ-centered, learning community.

 In practice this means we encourage and facilitate a place where each person cares as much about their fellow classmates' success as their own.
 Taking Christ's attitude of service into the classroom yields an environment where students will learn important things from each other and industry representatives as well as from their professors.
 Learning is a "holy" activity that is liberating, challenging, fun and equips one for a life of service.
 "God uses prepared people."

 Both "excellent" and "average" students will have opportunities for growth.

 The true test of an excellent program is not how many A+ students are sent on to top graduate schools.
 (Although, we have had our share of students who have gone on to MIT, Oregon Graduate Institute, Penn State, Stanford, University of Colorado, University of Pennsylvania, University of Washington, etc.) Rather, the true test of a program is if it can take an "average C to B student" and produce a very good engineer.
 A+ students are made better engineers by both teaching and learning from students with different capabilities and strengths than their own.
 "Average" students can achieve amazing things when their strengths and weaknesses are identified early and they have an opportunity to contribute with their strengths and receive additional attention in their areas of weakness.
 A recent Cambridge study highlighted a controversial fact: Expertise is developed not born.
 One former CBU student who had a "D" in his first year of engineering mathematics received personal help and is now the head engineer at a company producing state-of-the-art supercomputers that fit in a briefcase.

 Hands-on, team-oriented design projects all four years.